GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

   to notify us of the pinning ![Pinning](images/targetNodesLocked.png).

 Now we're free to select any node we want to edit it in the NodeEditor, but will always be viewing the results downstream, in our final scene.
-It's a pity that we're no longer viewing our Display node containing the rendered image though, so let's rectify that.
+It's a pity that we're no longer viewing our Catalogue node containing the rendered image though, so let's rectify that.

 - Locate the layout button ![Layout](images/layoutButton.png) in the top right of the Viewer panel, and _Left-Click_ to show the layout menu.
 - Choose the _Viewer_ menu item to add a new Viewer.
-- _Middle-Drag_ the Display node into the new Viewer to pin it there.
+- _Middle-Drag_ the Catalogue node into the new Viewer to pin it there.

 This allows us to switch between the 3d scene and the rendered image using the tabs at the top of the viewer panel.
 Now we've got everything arranged to our liking, we're finally ready to go ahead and start shading some pixels.